waylonflinn/re/README.md

       var re = new Re();

       re.try(repeatMe, doMeAtTheEnd);

+      // repeatMe and doMeAtTheEnd are exactly as above

     </script>

 Try it in your browser with this test: [test/test.html](http://htmlpreview.github.com/?https://github.com/waylonflinn/re/blob/master/test/test.html) or play with the test in this fiddle: [re-fiddle](http://jsfiddle.net/7C26s/1/embedded/result/)